 Judy Garland's life was marked with tragedy from beginning to end.
 Before she traveled down the yellow brick road in the Wizard of Oz, she had to confront a difficult family life — including a driven stage mother — and a studio system that thought nothing of giving a young girl pills to lose weight and to keep her working long hours.
-In remembrance of what would've been Garland's 93rd birthday today, here's a look back at her turbulent youth.
+We look back at her turbulent youth and how it shaped her into an artist who could touch audiences for generations.

 An Unwanted Child